in-c0/OBS-plugin-vad-speech-detection/README.md

-# 🎙️ Speech Detection / VAD Plugin for OBS

-This is an OBS Studio plugin that provides real-time **speech detection** using **voice activity detection (VAD)**.
+A plugin for real-time **speech detection** using Vosk VAD (voice activity detection) with phoneme recognization.
+Plug into Unity+mediapipe to rig mouth animation based on the sound you make with your voice.

-Faster than Whisper; uses Vosk for native phoneme detection.
+Faster than Whisper.
 Expected latency: ~100–300ms

 ```text
 | Phoneme | Example | Mouth shape |